farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Quality Control
 ---------------

 After the trimming process, we want to compare the files we get with our raw data.
 We used ``FastQC`` quality control tool for this purpose.
 This program can be run in two ways.
 Either as a graphical user program that you can dynamically upload your files with ``Fastq`` format and you can see the results easily.
 Or, you can use command-line as a non-graphical program.
-Both ways, ``FastQC`` produces ``HTML`` files as an output that contains basic statistics, per base and sequence quality, per base and sequence GC content, sequence length distribution, sequence duplication levels, over-represented sequences, K-mer content et cetera.
+In both ways, ``FastQC`` produces ``HTML`` files as an output that contains basic statistics, per base and sequence quality, per base and sequence GC content, sequence length distribution, sequence duplication levels, over-represented sequences, K-mer content, *et cetera*.

 We used ``FastQC`` as a graphical user program on windows operating system.
 You can run ``FastQC`` with the following steps, easily.